-Tuition for the PA Online Program for the 2023-2024 academic year is \$16,517 per term.
-For first-year students, the tuition is \$33,034 for two terms of tuition.
-Second-year students can expect to remit approximately \$49,551 for three terms of tuition, and third-year students remit \$33,034 for two terms of tuition.
-Activity fees, technology fees, and other expenses-including books and supplies; equipment; room and board; immersions; personal and transportation expenses; hospitalization coverage and miscellaneous medical expenses; and travel to rotations-are estimated at an additional \$26,061 for first-year students, \$40,691for second-year students, and \$24,154 for third-year students.
+Tuition for the PA Online Program for the 2024-2025 academic year is \$17,095 per term.
+For first-year students, the tuition is \$34,190 for two terms of tuition.
+Second-year students can expect to remit approximately \$51,285 for three terms of tuition, and third-year students remit \$34,190 for two terms of tuition.
+Activity fees, technology fees, and other expenses-including books and supplies; equipment; room and board; immersions; personal and transportation expenses; hospitalization coverage and miscellaneous medical expenses; and travel to rotations-are estimated at an additional \$30,819 for first-year students, \$47,881 for second-year students, and \$28,446 for third-year students.
 For more information see https://paonline.yale.edu/admissions/tuition-and-financial-aid.